 Long Flight Travel Essentials

 Once you’ve done one of these long treks, you gain some experience for the next time.
 If you’ve never done a marathon flight, though, you might need a little guidance.
-We’ve already talked about what to wear, so here are 10 things we consider the long haul flight essentials you should pack for your next trip.
+We’ve already talked about what to wear, so here’s a list of long haul flight essentials you should pack for your next trip.

 Noise Canceling Headphones